sidiousvic/sidious.pizza/about.md

   </figcaption>
 </figure>

-Even tough I behave like an adult now, I think it's important to always keep a little of that youthful dumbfuckery afloat to add a spice to life.
+Even tough I behave like an adult now, I think it's important to always keep a little of that dumbfuckery to add a spice to life.

+<a name="just-do-shit"></a>

 # <img width=40 style="transform: translateY(10px)" src="/@/swoosh.png" /> JUST DO SH\*T